Hmrinal/Modelling-in-ANN/README.md

 - Functional API: complex neural network structure where we have multiple usage of several small networks, because of which in this case we mostly have Regression type models.

+- Saving and Restoring Models
+If we want to save data of our model, it can be saved in different file and then can be restored.
+That can be done by using the extension "hdf5" or "hd5".